 The Boston Public Health Commission (BPHC) is the local public health department for the City of Boston.
-BPHC's mission is to work in partnership with communities to protect and promote the health and well-being of all Boston residents, especially those impacted by racism and systemic inequities.
+BPHC's mission is to work in partnership with communities to protect and promote the

 Pharmaceutical corporations flooded Massachusetts with opioids, fueling the opioid epidemic.
 Patients developed opioid use disorders, and many transitioned to street opioids and overdosed.
-Overdoses have killed almost 18,000 people in Massachusetts over the past 20 years.
+Overdoses have killed over 20,000/people in Massachusetts over the past 20 years.
 Then-Attorney General Maura Healey joined attorneys general from other states and litigated claims against these companies, winning settlements.